Quick Info

 Bio/Wiki

 | Description | American anthropologist known for kinship studies, social evolution theory, and ethnography of the Iroquois.
 Proposed matrilineal clan as earliest domestic institution.
-Authored 'Ancient Society' (1877) outlining progress from savagery through barbarism to civilization. |
+Authored 'Ancient Society' (1877) outlining progress from savagery through barbarism to civilization.
+Principal founder of scientific anthropology and a key figure in the development of cultural evolution theory. |

 |---|